robocorp/example-web-store-work-items/README.md

 | Zoya Roche    | Sauce Labs Onesie        | 3013 |
 | Sol Heaton    | Sauce Labs Fleece Jacket | 3695 |
 | Sol Heaton    | Sauce Labs Onesee        | 3695 |

+But, you can run this as a demo by supplying no item to the Control Room.
+The robot will use the default input used in testing and linked above.

 ## Local development